 3. Prairie Mountain, Kananaskis Country (Bragg Creek area)

-I only do this hike in the winter or the shoulder season as there are definitely prettier hikes out there to do in spring and summer.
+I only do the Prairie Mountain hike in the winter or the shoulder season as there are definitely prettier hikes out there to do in spring and summer.
 But you can’t beat it for a work-out or to get your mountain fix as the trailhead is just 45 minutes from Calgary.

 It can be bloody cold and windy on top and ice-cleats are recommended in winter.
 It’s dog friendly but they are supposed to be on a leash.